bick/skeleton/README.md

 ### Should I fork this?
 Absolutely.
 Please do.
 In fact, we strongly encourage that you make your own version of this.

+### Bug reporting
+Found a bug?
+Go here: https://github.com/weekendlabsinc/skeleton/issues

+### License
+MIT

 ### Credits
 Weekend Labs, Inc.
 Owen Bick

-### Bug reporting
-Found a bug?
-Go here: https://github.com/weekendlabsinc/skeleton/issues

 ### Other
 To view release and update notes, read the CHANGELOG.md file in the main folder.